 Zinc may inhibit viral growth, and could possibly reduce the duration of cold symptoms.
-However, not enough high-quality trials support the routine and high-dosage use of zinc in preventing a cold or flu.
-Some reports have been lodged with the US Food and Drug Administration (FDA) that nasal preparations containing zinc may cause loss of smell.
 Zinc may also reduce the absorption of certain antibiotics.
-Food containing calcium and phosphorus can impair the absorption of zinc.
+Food containing calcium and phosphorus can impair the absorption of zinc.7 Corenza-C or Corenza para-C are brilliant options to help reduce the severity of colds and flu.

-Importance of hydration
+Importance of Hydration

 Fluid (especially water) helps to lubricate the mucous membranes of patients suffering from the common cold or influenza.
 However, some literature contradicts this by suggesting that the provision of extra fluid to patients with acute respiratory conditions may cause hyponatraemia and fluid overload, because of antidiuretic hormone.
 This hormone is released in adults and children with lower respiratory tract infections and causes water reabsorption from the renal collecting duct.
 The combination of the increased production of the antidiuretic hormone and extra fluid may lead to fluid overload.
 Research has not clearly illustrated this in upper respiratory infections yet and water hydration still remains of importance in common colds and flu.
-18,9
+18.9